The Role of Family Therapy in Supporting Veterans’ Transition to Civilian Life

 When a person is deeply troubled by sad thoughts, they must seek and access professional help and support.
 In times like this, a counselor can lift some of the heaviness you’re feeling when your family can’t.
 If you know someone who’s having trouble with depression, encourage them to undergo a counseling session and always provide them with love and support.

-Frequently Asked Questions About Depression In Older Adults
+Frequently Asked Questions About Depression Among The Elderly

-In statistics, it is reported that the most number of people dealing with mental health issues, particularly anxiety and depression, are the ones whose ages are 20 to 30 years old.
-But despite that fact, it does not mean that children, teens, and older adults are exempted.
-Based on relevant data from studies and research, older adults are actually prone to depression.
+In statistics, it is reported that the most number of people dealing with mental health issues, particularly anxiety, and depression, are the ones whose ages are 20 to 30 years old.
+But despite that fact, it does not mean that children, teens, and the golden agers are exempted.
+Based on relevant data from studies and research, the elderly are actually prone to depression.
 But not in a way like the majority deals with mental health, but in a portion where they tend to suffer from the mental condition because they grow old.

 Yes, older adults struggle with depression because of a lot of factors.
 And in these frequently asked questions below, we will touch more about those details.